Allocate a SLang_Load_Type object

 Callback functions must first be associated with the data type via

-functions such as SLclass_set_push_function
+functions such as SLclass_set_push_function, and the data

 type must be registered with the interpreter via

-.
+SLclass_register_class.
 See the S-Lang library programmer's

 guide for more information.